crowdsourcing-class/crowdsourcing-class.github.io/assignment3.md

 {% highlight tcsh %}
-$ turnin -c nets213 -p python-bootcamp -v bootcamp.py{% endhighlight %}
+$ turnin -c nets213 -p python-bootcamp -v IPython_Bootcamp.ipynb{% endhighlight %}

 You do not need to turn in anything for the first 3 sections, but you should read to read through them and walk through the exercises so that you can let us know if you are having trouble.